 March temperatures in Cairo are between 70-75 highs - 50-55 lows and Luxor temps will be between 85-65.
 When packing for a trip to Egypt, feel free to choose clothing in which you would feel comfortable doing outdoor activities at home such as going on a long walk around a city.
 While you don’t need athletic clothing, you do want to be comfortable while walking over sand and rocks at some points, such as on the Giza Plateau and in the Valley of the Kings in Luxor.
 You don’t need a track suit, but you don’t want to wear a ball gown or suit either.
 That’s why we like to invoke analogies of clothing suitable for walking comfortably around an urban area.

-Many of the pros in Egypt wear long sleeves, collared shirts, and long pants for maximum protection from the sun.
+Wear long sleeves, collared shirts, and long pants for maximum protection from the sun.
 Even a light scarf for both men and women is a good idea.
 You’ll notice that traditional local attire includes these themes for very good reason.

 While Egypt is very much a traditional Islamic country with conservative social norms, it is also very much a country that has thrived on tourism and foreign trade for thousands of years.
 So while most Egyptians tend to be conservative in their dress and appearance, they don’t expect foreign guests to do the same.
 This means that women do NOT need to cover their heads in public while in Egypt, as is the case in other countries in the region.
+Women will be requested to wear a scarf if entering a mosque or holy site.

 Cairo is one of the largest cities in the world, so although Egypt is still very much a developing country, Cairo and even Luxor, Aswan, Alexandria, and the Red Sea resorts still have everything you could possibly want or need to survive on a trip to Egypt.